Basic Accounting Terms

 List of Basic Accounting Terminology

-Given below, is a list of the basic accounting terminology which will help you in enhancing your knowledge of the subject:
+Given below is a list of the basic accounting terminology which will help you in enhancing your knowledge of the subject:

 #1 – Accounts Payable

-Accounts payable are short term obligations to be paid by an organization.
-It arises during the business from trading activities and other business-related expenses, including parties from whom we have purchased goods or services and/or costs incurred for which money is yet to be paid, generally in the same financial year.
+Accounts payable are short-term obligations to be paid by an organization.
+It arises from trading activities and other business-related expenses during the business, including parties from whom we have purchased goods or services and costs incurred for which money is yet to be paid, generally in the same financial year.

 #2 – Accounts Receivable

 Accounts Receivable form part of current assets and refer to amounts due from parties to whom we have sold goods or services or incurred expenses on their behalf for which money is yet to be realized.
-It may include debtors, bills receivable, etc. which can be converted into cash in the short term to ensure the liquidity of the organization.
+It may include debtors, bills receivable, etc., which can be converted into cash in the short term to ensure the organization’s liquidity.

 #3 – Balance Sheet

-Balance Sheet is a reconciliation of assets (current and fixed) along with the liabilities (current and non-current) and capital invested in an organization.
-Stakeholders such as creditors, shareholders, banks, which have granted loans to the organization and government at large use Balance Sheet for the analysis of the financial position, growth, and stability of the organization.
+A Balance Sheet is a reconciliation of assets (current and fixed) and liabilities (current and noncurrent), and capital invested in an organization.
+Stakeholders such as creditors, shareholders, and banks, which have granted loans to the organization and government, use the Balance Sheet to analyze the financial position, growth, and stability.

 #4 – Current Assets

-Current assets refer to those resources of an organization that is realizable in the short term, generally during the same financial year.
-They include cash/bank balance along with those assets which are capable of being converted into cash, which ranges from short term loans and advances, sundry debtors, short term investments, etc.
+Current assets refer to an organization's realizable resources in the short term, generally during the same financial year.
+They include cash/bank balance and assets that can convert into cash, ranging from short-term loans and advances, sundry debtors, short-term investments, etc.

 #5 – Equity

-Equity is the amount invested in the business by its owners, in the form of capital in case of sole proprietorship and partnerships, or form of shares (equity and preference) of varying denominations in case of companies (public or private).
+Equity is the amount invested in the business by its owners, in the form of capital in the case of sole proprietorship and partnerships, or shares (equity and preference) of varying denominations in companies (public or private).

 #6 – Expenses

-All the money outflow (present or future) incurred for procuring goods and services to affect sales in a business (direct expenses) and incidental to the business (indirect expenses) as well as ancillary to the running of an organization are referred to expenses.
+All the money outflow (present or future) incurred for procuring goods and services to affect sales in a business (direct expenses) and incidental to the business (indirect expenses) as well as ancillary to the running of an organization are referred to as expenses

 #7 – Fixed Assets

-Fixed assets are tangible resources that are used by an organization for carrying out daily operations of a business such as land, plant and equipment, furniture and fixtures, buildings, machinery, etc. which are not purchased to be sold in the short term.
+Fixed assets are tangible resources that an organization uses for carrying out daily operations of a business, such as land, plant and equipment, furniture and fixtures, buildings, machinery, etc., which are not purchased to be sold in the short term.

 #8 – Ledger

-Ledger is the book of entry for recording transactions in such a way that we come to know the outstanding debit or credit balance of an account in our business for which we record the opening balance, transactions made in that account and the closing balance to find out the exact position of that particular account.
+Ledger is the book of entry for recording transactions in such a way that we come to know the outstanding debit or credit balance of an account in our business for which we record the opening balance, transactions made in that account, and the closing balance to find out the exact position of that particular account.

 #9 – Income Statement

-Income statement forms part of the financial statements and tells us the exact position of our gross as well as net profit at a particular cut-off date.
+The Income statement forms part of the financial statements and tells us the exact position of our gross and net profit at a particular cut-off date.
 It is done by recording all the direct incomes and closing stock on the credit side and all direct expenses and opening stock on the debit side to find the gross profit and all the indirect incomes and indirect expenses similarly to find out the net profit.

 #10 – Liabilities

-Liabilities are the present (short term) and future(long term) obligations on an organization which represents the debts due to be paid for goods and services procured for the business in the past and include sundry creditors, short term loans and advances, bills payable, etc. which come under short term liabilities and debentures, term loans from a bank, long term loans and advances, etc. which come under long term liabilities.
+Liabilities are the present (short term) and future(long term) obligations of an organization which represents the debts due to be paid for goods and services procured for the business in the past and include sundry creditors, short term loans and advances, bills payable, etc. which come under short term liabilities and debentures, term loans from a bank, long term loans and advances, etc. which come under long term liabilities.

 #11 – Net Income